ruggeri/tech-notes/algos/art-of-multiprocessor.md

 Also had a chapter on condition variables.

-## Locking and LL
+## Locking for Linked Lists

+p200-p213

+First shows a list with a lock in the list class.
+You lock the entire list when you want to add or remove from the sorted list.
+He calls this "coarse grain locking."

+It then shows how to do add/remove to a LL with "hand-over-hand" locking.
+He calls this "fine grain locking."
+To insert between two nodes, you first get a lock on the predecessor, and then on the successor.
+When you have those two locks, you can insert between them.
+BTW, you only need a lock on the successor if you plan to support deletion.

+To delete a node, you need to have a lock on first the predecessor and then the node to remove.
+You must lock the predecessor because you plan to update it.
+But you also must lock the current node, because otherwise someone could update the node concurrently (by deletion of `current->next`).

-You can do add/remove from a LL with "hand-over-hand" locking.
-Showed an optimistic version that doesn't do hand-over-hand, speeding through to the point of the add/remove, then locking these, then speeding through, seeing if it missed any removals.
-If not, then you can insert here.
+Showed an optimistic version that doesn't do hand-over-hand, speeding through to the point of the add/remove (between `pred` and `curr`).
+Only then does he lock `pred` then `curr`.
+Because `pred` could have been removed concurrently, or an item placed between, he rescans from `head`, looking for `pred`.
+If it is never found, it must be deleted, and the insert is retried.
+If `pred->next` has changed, we should also retry (anyway, that's the simplest logic)e.

+One bother with the optimistic version: I feel like you should keep a bit to mark a node deleted.
+Then you will avoid the need to rescan unless `pred` really _was_ deleted.
+In fact, I think they _do_ do this, and call the class `LazyList`.

 ## Hash Maps